 Engagement in initiatives

-The European Venture Philanthropy Association brings together venture philanthropy organizations and other interested parties at the European level.
-As a membership association, EVPA networks social investors and uses its own workshops and studies to impart knowledge and promote proven approaches.
-Siemens Stiftung is a member of EVPA.
+The European Venture Philanthropy Association brings together European venture philanthropy organizations.
+As a membership association, the EVPA networks social investors and uses workshops and its own studies to share knowledge and proven methods in this field.
+Siemens Stiftung is a member of the EVPA.

-Impact Hubs are start-up centers and innovation labs.
-They offer a professional working environment and access to a committed community for entrepreneurial people who want to work for the common good.
+Impact Hubs are entrepreneurial centers and innovation labs.
+They provide those working entrepreneurially for the good of society with a professional working environment and access to a unique community.

-Together with the BMW Foundation Herbert Quandt and the Argidius Foundation, Siemens Stiftung sponsors the “Africa Seed” program, which is creating up to ten Impact Hubs in African cities.
-The hubs provide start-ups and social entrepreneurs with office space and infrastructure.
-They also offer an opportunity to interact, network and attend training courses.
+Working with the BMW Foundation Herbert Quandt and the Argigius Foundation, Siemens Stiftung supports the “Africa Seed Program,” which will see the creation of up to ten Impact Hubs in African cities.
+Not only do these hubs provide start-ups and social entrepreneurs with office space and infrastructure, but they also offer an opportunity to interact, network, and attend training courses.

-Siemens Stiftung has been a member of PIA since June 2016.
-Members of Siemens Stiftung’s empowering people.
-Network will collaborate in working groups with other stakeholders on pressing issues which include impact assessment, scaling pilot projects, integrated design and innovation, and inclusive recycling.
-They will then make the results available within the development collaboration.
+Siemens Stiftung has been a PIA member since June 2016.
+Members of the Siemens Stiftung’s empowering people.
+Network form working groups with additional stakeholders on urgent issues, such as impact assessment, scaling pilot projects, integrative design and innovation, and inclusive recycling.
+The results are then shared in the development collaboration field.